knuckleswtf/scribe-docs/laravel_versioned_docs/version-3.x/reference/10-config.md

 The base URL to be displayed in the docs.
 If you leave this empty, Scribe will use the current app URL (`config('app.url')`).

 ### `title`
-The HTML `<title>` for the generated documentation, and the name of the generated Postman collection and OpenAPI specs.
+The HTML `<title>` for the generated documentation, and the name of the generated Postman collection and OpenAPI spec.
 If this is `null`, Scribe will infer it from `config('app.name')`.

 ### `description`
 A description for your API.
 This will be placed in the "Introduction" section, before the `intro_text`.
 It will also be used as the `info.description` field in the generated Postman collection and OpenAPI spec.